-Aphids are tiny (under ¼-inch), and often invisible to the naked eye.
+Aphids are tiny (adults are under ¼-inch), and often nearly invisible to the naked eye.
 Various species can appear white, black, brown, gray, yellow, light green, or even pink!
 Some may have a waxy or woolly coating.
 They have pear-shaped bodies with long antennae; the nymphs look similar to adults.
 Most species have two short tubes (called cornicles) projecting from their hind end.

 Adults are usually wingless, but most species can develop a winged form when populations become crowded, so that when food quality suffers, the insects can travel to other plants, reproduce, and start a new colony.
 Aphids usually feed in large groups, although you might occasionally see them singly or in small numbers.